 EPIC-Engineering Possibilities in College shares Cal Poly’s College of Engineering mission “to educate students for careers of service, leadership, and distinction in engineering or other fields by using a Learn by Doing, hands-on approach."
 As one of the college’s outreach programs, EPIC aims to facilitate a participant’s exploration of engineering fields and build a community of like-minded individuals.

 EPIC-Engineering Possibilities in College summer camp began in 2007 with 20 middle/high school female students as a Cal Poly student half-day camp project.
-Since then, EPIC has expanded to include four annual sessions accommodating over 640 participants each year.
-One session is for middle school students and three for high school students.
-All sessions are residential offering participants a more full experience of campus life and the ability to envision themselves as college students.
+Since then, EPIC has expanded to include five annual sessions accommodating over 700 participants each year.
+Each week/session is offered for either Middle School or High School students respectively.
+Sessions are offered both residential and virtual giving participants an opportunity to experience campus life and the ability to envision themselves as college students.

-At EPIC, participants explore the world of engineering in live two-hour virtual labs that introduce the many different fields of engineering, including the following:
+At EPIC, participants explore the world of engineering in either in person or live two-hour virtual labs that introduce the many different fields of engineering, including the following:

 - Aerospace Engineering

 - Manufacturing Engineering

 - Mechanical Engineering

 Participants learn about real-world projects when they hear and learn from professional engineers during labs and speaker series.
 Past engineering professionals have been from Jet Propulsion Laboratory, Northrop Grumman, Lockheed Martin, Cisco, Raytheon, Diablo Canyon Power Plant, Pacific Gas and Electric Company, Trust Automation, Melfred Borzall, and Next Intent.

 Participants also learn a lot from their counselors.
 All counselors are Cal Poly Engineering students!